joshua-Evans-1/joshua-Evans-1/README.md

 </div>

+## Intro
-Hi i am Joshua Evans a software engineer from Roseville MN, I graduated from Metropolitan State University in the Fall of 2024.
+Hi i am Joshua Evans a Software Engineer from Roseville MN, I graduated from Metropolitan State University in the Fall of 2024 with a bachelors of science in computer science.
+I enjoy creating configuring and deploying different software and hardware configurations and I am a huge proponent of free and open source software.

+##